 Who Makes the Best CB Antennas?

 Our top-rated, best-selling SR-A10 CB Antenna is the perfect choice for beginners and professionals alike who value quality and professionalism.
-The A10 is a true trucker CB antenna and features a highly efficient air-wound coil for exceptional performance.
-The coil is made from 6 gauge solid copper wire that is plated in pure silver for maximum conductivity.
+The A10 is a true trucker CB antenna that features a highly efficient air-wound coil for exceptional performance.
+The coil is made from 6 gauge solid copper wire plated in pure silver for maximum conductivity.

 Stryker SR-2K